top of page

 Search

-Last week, my elderly dog Floyd suddenly became unwell.
+Last month, my elderly dog Floyd suddenly became unwell.
 Though he didn't survive, CPR wasn't necessary.
+Even the vets were initially uncertain, suggesting two possible diagnoses.

 During the journey, I kept Floyd stable and soothed.
 The vet noted how remarkable his heart rate was, given the circumstances.

-I provided his complete medical history, which was crucial in guiding the diagnostic
+I provided his complete medical history, which was crucial in guiding the diagnostic process.

 Understanding the vet's explanations allowed me to approve only the necessary and least distressing tests.